-2.5 Compliance with Terms and Conditions of Existing License
+2.4 Compliance with Terms and Conditions of Existing License

 The Districts have consistently executed their obligations and responsibilities under the current license.
 Many of the FERC license articles required the Districts to undertake extensive environmental studies, often under challenging deadlines.
 The Districts have met every one of these requirements and schedules.
-The Districts maintain complete Project records of its operations and compliance.
-The Districts proactively cooperate with other river managers and users, including the ACOE, CCSF, U.S. Department of the Interior, Bureau of Land Management (BLM), CDFG, USFWS, and Non-Governmental Organizations (NGOs).
+The Districts maintain complete records of its operations and compliance and proactively cooperate with other river managers and users, including the ACOE, CCSF, U.S. Department of the Interior, Bureau of Land Management (BLM), CDFW, USFWS, and Non-Governmental Organizations (NGO).
 The Districts have been in full compliance with the terms of its FERC license throughout the initial license term.

-2.6 Actions Affecting the Public
+2.5 Actions Affecting the Public

-The Districts play a prominent role in ensuring the efficient, productive use of the Project's resources for a number purposes and functions.
-As a result, the Districts' actions pertaining to the Don Pedro Project affect the public.
+The Districts' operations and maintenance practices ensure the efficient, productive use of the Don Pedro Project's resources to satisfy a number purposes and needs.
+As a result, the Districts' actions related to the Don Pedro Project affect the public.

-The Don Pedro Reservoir provides 2,030,000 AF of total water storage.
-The Project provides water storage for the beneficial use of irrigation of over 200,000 ac of prime farmland in California's Central Valley served by the Districts.
-Combined, the Districts supply, on average, approximately 850,000 AF of irrigation and M&I water per year to their customers.
+The Don Pedro Reservoir provides 2,030,000 AF of total water storage, which provides water for the beneficial use of irrigation of over 200,000 acres of prime farmland in California's Central Valley.
+Combined, the Districts supply, on average, approximately 850,000 AF of irrigation water per year to their customers.

-The Project provides water storage for the beneficial use of M&I customers.
+The Don Pedro Project also provides water storage for the beneficial use of M&I customers.
 MID provides treated water to the City of Modesto (population: 210,000), and TID and MID jointly provide treated water to the community of La Grange.
 The Districts provide up to a maximum of 67,500 AF of water per year for M&I use.
-Consistent with the requirements of the Raker Act and agreements between the Districts and the CCSF, the Project also provides a "water bank" of up to 570,000 AF of storage that CCSF may use to help manage the water supply from its Hetch Hetchy water system while meeting the senior water rights of the Districts.
-CCSF's "water bank" within Don Pedro Reservoir provides significant benefits for its 2.6 million customers in the Bay Area.
+Consistent with agreements between the Districts and the CCSF, the Don Pedro Project also provides a "water bank" of up to 570,000 AF that CCSF may use to help manage the water supply from its Hetch Hetchy water system while meeting senior water rights of the Districts.
+CCSF's "water bank" within Don Pedro Reservoir provides significant benefits for its 2.6 million customers in the San Francisco Bay Area.

-Another primary use of the Project is providing storage for flood management on the Tuolumne and San Joaquin rivers.
-In cooperation with the ACOE, the Don Pedro Project provides up to 340,000 AF of storage for the purpose of flood control.
+Another primary use of the Don Pedro Project is providing storage for flood management on the Tuolumne and San Joaquin rivers by providing up to 340,000 AF of storage for the purpose of flood control.

-Other important uses supported by the water storage and water supply of the Project are recreation; power generation; and of special concern to the Districts, protection of the downstream anadromous fishery.
-The Project includes three developed recreation areas and other small recreation facilities (restrooms and buoys) outside of the developed areas.
+Other important uses supported by the water storage and water supply purposes of the Don Pedro Project are recreation, power generation, and protection of the downstream anadromous fishery.
+The Don Pedro Reservoir supports three developed recreation areas and other small recreation facilities (restrooms and buoys) outside of the developed areas.
 The three developed recreation areas are Fleming Meadows Recreation Area, Blue Oaks Recreation Area, and Moccasin Point Recreation Area.
 In addition to these developed recreation areas, there is boat-in access to much of the shoreline and to the islands within the reservoir.
-Water-based activities within the Project include water skiing and wake boarding, boat fishing, jet skiing, canoeing, flat water kayaking, windsurfing, sailing, and whitewater rafting and kayaking take-out areas.
-The Project also supports land-based recreation activities such as camping and fishing.
+Water-based activities within the Project Boundary include water skiing and wake boarding, boat fishing, jet skiing, canoeing, flat water kayaking, windsurfing, and sailing.
+Land-based recreation activities include camping, picnicking, and fishing.

-2.7 Ownership and Operating Expense Reductions if the Project License was Transferred
+2.6 Ownership and Operating Expense Reductions if the Project License was Transferred